bijoutrouvaille/oppeosdocs/legal/terms.md

 You are specifically restricted from all of the following:

+- providing false or misleading information about yourself or your brands, products or companies;
 - using this Website in any way that is or may be damaging to this Website or the Company;
 - using this Website in any way that impacts user access to this Website;
 - using this Website contrary to applicable laws and regulations, or in any way that may cause harm to the Website, or to any person or business entity;